*image: barton springs, full moon, sept. 21, 2021 © all rights reserved

 - I monitor my heat, my energy, my restlessness and impatience, and I slow my roll, intentionally, and by request.

-- I cool my jets the water by myself
+- I cool my jets in the water, by myself.

 - I pray, meditate, and ask for “thy will” not mine to be revealed to me.